-20% Off Augustinus Bader, Dr. Barbara Sturm & More At Violet Grey's Black Friday Sale
+Don't Miss Out On Violet Grey’s Biggest Black Friday Sale Ever

-Super Sale Alert: Get 20% off sitewide at Violet Grey's Black Friday sale.
+Super Sale Alert: Get up to 50% off sitewide at Violet Grey's Black Friday Shopping Event where top luxury brands across makeup, skin care, and more are on sale from November 25-28.

-We've already swooned over Violet Grey's impossibly luxe holiday beauty offerings, and now's your chance to score them on sale.
-While the savings are plentiful across the world wide web this year, we hope you saved some room for the Los Angeles-based beauty hotspot's Cyber Week sale, where almost everything will be 20% off.
-Beginning on November 22 and wrapping up on the Cyber Monday, you can get 20% off luxury beauty brands including Augustinus Bader, Dr. Barbara Sturm, and more during Violet Grey's Put It In The Bag holiday sale when you enter promo code CYBER2021 at checkout.
+You've already swooned over Violet Grey's impossibly luxe holiday beauty offerings, now's your chance to score them on sale.
+While the Black Friday savings are as plentiful as ever this year, we hope you saved some room for Violet Grey's Cyber sale, where almost everything will be up to 50% off.
+Beginning November 25 and wrapping up on Monday, November 28, you can get up to half off luxury brands including Augustinus Bader, Dr. Barbara Sturm, U Beauty, Virtue, and more during Violet Grey's Black Friday Shopping Event.
+All you need to do is enter promo code CYBER at checkout.

-We've already swooned over Violet Grey's impossibly luxe holiday beauty offerings, and now's your chance to score them on sale.
-While the savings are plentiful across the world wide web this year, we hope you saved some room for the Los Angeles-based beauty hotspot's Cyber Week sale, where almost everything will be 20% off.
-Beginning on November 22 and wrapping up on the Cyber Monday, you can get 20% off luxury beauty brands including Augustinus Bader, Dr. Barbara Sturm, and more during Violet Grey's Put It In The Bag holiday sale when you enter promo code CYBER2021 at checkout.
+You've already swooned over Violet Grey's impossibly luxe holiday beauty offerings, now's your chance to score them on sale.
+While the Black Friday savings are as plentiful as ever this year, we hope you saved some room for Violet Grey's Cyber sale, where almost everything will be up to 50% off.
+Beginning November 25 and wrapping up on Monday, November 28, you can get up to half off luxury brands including Augustinus Bader, Dr. Barbara Sturm, U Beauty, Virtue, and more during Violet Grey's Black Friday Shopping Event.
+All you need to do is enter promo code CYBER at checkout.

 Advertisement

-While there are countless brands that are down for the savings, select exclusions do apply — those include Byredo, Chanel, Diptyque, Dr. Dennis Gross, Hanacure, Le Labo, Maison Margiela, Olaplex, Oribe, Ouai, Tweezerman, Victoria Beckham, Vintner's Daughter, Shani Darden, and Joanna Czech.
-(Limited-edition sets are also not eligible for a discount.)
+While there are countless brands that are down for the savings, select exclusions do apply — those include but are not limited to, Byredo, Chanel, Diptyque, Dyson, Joanna Czech, Le Labo, Maison Margiela, Olaplex, Oribe, Vintner’s Daughter, and Westman Atelier.

 Ahead, peruse a sampling of the most giftable makeup, hair, and skin care products that are getting the big price chop on Black Friday.